 - Use a fork to beat the eggs, gradually taking in flour from around the edges until you form a shaggy dough with no runny egg.

 - Knead well for 5 to 10 minutes or until the dough is smooth and supple.
 Add a teaspoon of water if it's not coming together but try not to add much more.
 OR if the dough is too wet, add the reserved flour.

-- Wrap in plastic wrap and set aside for 1 hour to rest.
+- Wrap in plastic wrap and set aside for 10 minutes to 1 hour to rest.

 Make the garganelli

-- Work with a quarter or one eighth of the dough at a time.
+- Work with a ¼ of the dough at a time.
 Keep the remaining dough well wrapped with plastic.

 - Lightly flour the pasta machine rollers and press the dough flat.
 Using the widest setting on the pasta machine and guide the dough through.
 Fold and reroll several times until smooth.
 Then gradually reduce the width of the rollers until you can see color through the sheet.